jrpool/jsonresume-theme-a11y/README.md

 For interoperability with other `jsonresume` themes, this theme contains a module that converts a file from the `jsonresume` standard format to the theme format.
 If you already have a résumé in the `jsonresume` format, the converter can create a version in this theme’s format.
 Thereafter you can edit that version as you choose, to change the information in your résumé and how it appears.

-The three strategies for producing an HTML résumé with this theme are illustrated here:
+The three workflows for producing an HTML résumé with this theme are illustrated here:

 ![alt text](https://github.com/jrpool/jsonresume-theme-a11y/blob/master/public/workflows.png "A: write jsonresume JSON, convert+render to HTML; B: write a11y JSON, render to HTML; C: write jsonresume JSON, convert to a11y JSON, render to HTML")